MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-First, `start FRINX ODL <../../Operations_Manual/running-frinx-odl-after-activation.md>`_.
+1. First, :doc:`start FRINX ODL <../../Operations_Manual/running-frinx-odl-after-activation>`.

    * Wait for 3 minutes to ensure the start up process is complete.

-#.
-Then, in the karaf terminal which will have started, install two features - RESTCONF and the l2vpn provider:
+2. Then, in the karaf terminal which will have started, install two features - RESTCONF and the l2vpn provider:

 .. code-block:: javascript